Select your language

 Background

-Poor air quality constitutes the single biggest environmental health risk, responsible for millions of premature deaths and healthy life years lost worldwide.
-Exposure to air pollution has been associated with respiratory disease, cardiovascular disorders, and lung cancer.
-It disproportionally affects vulnerable groups, including young children, the elderly, and people with lung diseases and asthma.
-Examples of ambient air pollutants include particulate matter, nitrogen dioxide, and ozone [4].
+Poor air quality constitutes the single biggest environmental health risk worldwide, responsible for millions of premature deaths and healthy life years lost.
+Exposure to air pollution has been associated with respiratory diseases, cardiovascular disorders, lung cancer, and diabetes, as well as perinatal, neurological and mental health effects.
+It disproportionally affects vulnerable groups, including women and their infants, children, the elderly and people with lung diseases and asthma.
+This page provides an overview of the exposure of Belgians to particulate matter, nitrogen dioxide, and ozone, pollutants that are considered to have a major health impact [16].

-To improve air quality and public health, the WHO publishes the Air Quality Guidelines (AQGs), which are a set of recommended limit values for specific air pollutants.
-The AQGs were last updated with recent scientific evidence in 2021, and contain recommendations for daily concentrations as well as long-term averages [4].
-Aside from the WHO’s guidelines, the European Union enforces legally binding air quality standards.
-The EU standards are less stringent than the corresponding WHO guidelines, as these are the result of political negotiations, and consider health as well as economic feasibility [9].
+To improve air quality and protect and promote public health, the WHO publishes the Air Quality Guidelines, which are a set of recommended limit values for specific air pollutants.
+The guidelines were last updated with recent scientific evidence in 2021, and contain recommendations for daily concentrations as well as long-term averages.
+Aside from the WHO’s advised values, the European Union enforces legally binding air quality standards.
+The EU standards are less stringent than the corresponding WHO guidelines, as these are the result of political negotiations, and consider health as well as economic feasibility [16,35].

-The air pollutants addressed in this report are particulate matter with aerodynamic diameters <2.5 µm and <10 µm (PM2.5 and PM10), nitrogen dioxide (NO2), and ozone (O3).
-Air quality assessment is based on pollutant data provided by IRCEL-CELINE, in the form of high-resolution maps depicting yearly average concentration for the years 2017 to 2020.
-The pollution maps are the result of high-resolution models, calibrated against actual measurements but still subject to a degree of uncertainty [6].
-Exposure to air pollution is approached using the population-weighted average concentration, with population data provided by Statbel [7].
+The air pollutants addressed in this sheet are particulate matter with diameters <2.5 µm and <10 µm (PM2.5 and PM10), nitrogen dioxide (NO2), and ozone (O3).
+Air quality assessment is based on pollution maps provided by IRCEL-CELINE, which depict the yearly average concentration for each location in Belgium.
+The pollution maps are the result of models, which are verified against actual measurements but are still subject to a degree of error.
+The population data used are provided by Statbel [17,18].

 Definitions

-Air quality can be quantified by the concentration of known air pollutants.
-Air pollution concentration is commonly expressed in the form of mass concentration, giving you the mass of a polluting substance present in a volume of air.
+The quality of air is determined by the concentration of air pollutants.
+This concentration is commonly expressed in the form of mass concentration, giving you the mass of a polluting substance present in a volume of air.
 As this mass is usually very small compared to the space it occupies, a common unit is microgram per cubic meter (µg m-3; a microgram is equal to 1 millionth of a gram).

-The concentration of air pollutants is dependent on sources (direct or indirect) and sinks, which are factors or processes that emit or remove the pollutant, respectively.
-Emissions and removals are commonly expressed as rates, for instance as kilogram per hour or tonne per year.
+The concentration of air pollutants is dependent on (direct or indirect) emissions and deposition.
+Sources either emit pollution directly or emit substances that turn into pollution (called precursors), in both cases leading to an increase in concentration.
+Deposition is the removal of pollution, where the pollutant settles on the earth’s surface or is washed out by rain, improving air quality.
+Emissions and deposition are commonly expressed as rates, for instance as kilogram per hour or tonne per year [36].

 References